There are some companies that won’t touch someone looking for life insurance with Crohn’s Disease. Those companies don’t deserve your money anyway.

 The best way to save money is to provide answers to all Crohn’s related health questions you know the underwriter will ask.
 (See the section on Underwriter Factors.)
 Then your life insurance agent can email the relevant info to their underwriter contacts.

-Don't worry, it's all anonymous.
-Agents will not include names in pre-screens, also known as quick quotes.The pre-screening process allows an agent to get an idea of how an underwriter will rate you before you go through all the trouble of filling out an application.
-It takes a little time, but it's a great way to get an idea of which company will provide the best rate (before you apply).
+Don’t worry, it’s all anonymous.
+Agents will not include names in pre-screens.The pre-screening process allows an agent to get an idea of how an underwriter will rate you before you go through all the trouble of filling out an application.
+It takes a little time, but it’s a great way to get an idea of who you should apply with.

 How Crohn’s Disease Affects Life Insurance Rates